 As to your children's associations, you need to bear in mind that "evil communications corrupt good manners;" and, therefore, in the impressible period of childhood it will not do to let your children mingle indiscriminately with others, much as you may love the parents and desire to show yourself friendly to them and theirs.
-Indeed they will be better, es-pecially in these days, to be kept to themselves as much as possible.
-And if your principles on this point are made known possible.
+Indeed they will be better, especially in these days, to be kept to themselves as much as possible.
 And if your principles on this point are made known to your friends, they will not misunderstand, but will probably endeavor to imitate you.
-On very special occasions, however, you might find it expedient to call in your neighbors' children, even if they are rude and ill-mannered, that yours may treat them kindly and show themselves friendly.
-Under your eye, politeness and kindness and good feeling will be the place of rude ways.
-The streament of the restore readily take the place of rude ways.
+On very special occasions, however, you might find it expedient to call in your neighbors' children, even if they are rude and illmannered, that yours may treat them kindly and show themselves friendly.
+Under your eye, politeness and kindness and good feeling will readily take the place of rude ways.
 The strongest characters to resist evil are not those who never meet it, but those who do meet it, and overcome it.
 If your children at school and in the neighborhood meet rude children, and their rudeness is never commented upon or discountenanced by you, they will surely imitate it.
 Yet such comments should always be with charity and pity, and should never be made before others.
 While you teach your children to dislike the evil, teach them also to love and pity the evil-doer, as God does, and to study how they may help them.
 Be on the alert for all such opportunities, and by so doing you will develop strong characters able to resist the evil, which sooner or later they must meet, and to overcome it with good.
 Thus trained, you will soon have them as active co-workers with you and with God in the great work.

-If worldly ambitions for your children as well as for yourself, have been sacrificed-as they must be with the faithful, consecrated ones-and your chief desire for them is to have them faithful, humble and competent servants of God, you have here a grant opportunity to prove your faithfulness-or vice versa; and it will affect all your plans for them.
+If worldly ambitions for your children as well as for yourself, have been sacrificed --as they must be with the faithful, consecrated ones--and your chief desire for them is to have them faithful, humble and competent servants of God, you have here a grand opportunity to prove your faithfulness--or vice versa; and it will affect all your plans for them.
 As a servant of God you will bring them up as near to his idea as possible, teaching them that the adornments of the mind and heart are the chief adornments in God's sight.

-Another quiet unobtrusive way of working would be to visit the various churches, particularly their prayer and conference meetings and the Methodist class meetings, dropping a seasonable word where you can, and observing those who appear to be most earnest and devoted to the Lord, in order that you may acquaint yourself with them, or hand or mail that you may acquaint yourself with them, or hand or mail them something to read, or visit them.
+Another quiet unobtrusive way of working would be to visit the various churches, particularly their prayer and conference meetings and the Methodist class meetings, dropping a seasonable word where you can, and observing those who appear to be most earnest and devoted to the Lord, in order that you may acquaint yourself with them, or hand or mail them something to read, or visit them.